15 of the Most Unique Restaurants Around the World

 Redwoods Treehouse—Warkworth, New Zealand

 You already know about the magnificent sites in the Redwood National and State Parks in California, but the trees near Warkworth are famous for an entirely different reason.
 It’s called Redwoods Treehouse.
 Built in 2008, the pod-shaped structure is situated over 32 feet above the ground in a Redwood tree in the town of Warkworth, north of Auckland.
 Diners access the venue via an elevated treetop walkway built of redwood milled on site.
 The striking venue is used exclusively for private functions and events, with a capacity of 30 guests.
-These hotels around the world all have stunning views, too.

 Cat Café Nekorobi—Tokyo, Japan